Punta Hermosa and Punta Negra:

 📅 Best time to visit

-• For surfing, the months from December to March offer the most favorable wave conditions.
+• For surfing, the months of December to March offer the most favorable wave conditions.

-• If you prefer the beach and swimming, the summer season (December to April) is the most suitable due to warm temperatures and sun.
+• If you prefer the beach and swimming, the summer season (December to April) is the most suitable thanks to warm temperatures and sunshine.

-• Weekdays are quieter; weekends and holidays usually see a higher influx of visitors.
+• Weekdays are quieter; weekends and public holidays are generally busier.

 🧴 What to bring?